cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 ## Layouts

-One of the main benefits I have found from using a static site generator is being able to define layout pages and using them to structure pages in a more readable and maintainable way.
+One of the main benefits I have found from using a static site generator is being able to define layout pages and use them to structure pages in a more readable and maintainable way.

 I created a Main layout page to act as the base HTML for all pages, containing placeholders for the header, nav, body and footer content, defined using Liquid syntax.
 This means that all pages are based off the same HTML, ensuring consistency in the event of any changes.